When Google+ gives Facebook a run for its money

 "It's much richer, much more interesting pieces of content" compared to what he typically sees on Facebook, says Monsalve, who invested in recently-acquired MyYearbook.com and worked closely with MySpace in its heyday when he headed marketing at Photobucket.

 The stakes are high.
-Facebook should pull in advertising revenue of $4.05 billion (2.45 billion pounds) this year, according to eMarketer.
+Facebook should pull in advertising revenue of $4.05 billion this year, according to eMarketer.
 Rival research house ComScore says its U.S. users spend 434 minutes a month each on the site.
 It has 750 million users globally.

 That makes each minute spent on Facebook today worth roughly about 10 cents, excluding revenue earned from peripheral sources such as third-party games or people buying Facebook credits.